gravitational/teleport/docs/testplan.md

       - trusted_cluster
       verbs:
       - list
-      - create
+      - read
 ```
-- [ ] Verify that a user can see the list of trusted clusters.
+- [ ] Verify that a user can access the "Trust" screen
 - [ ] Verify that a user cannot create/delete/update a trusted cluster.

 ## Performance/Soak Test